top of page

 — it’s about learning to live, parent, and thrive on your own terms.

 Because the person who spent years using control as currency does not stop when you file the papers.
 They simply find a new arena.
 Solicitors.
 Courts.
 Financial negotiations.
 Co-parenting arrangements.
-The legal process becomes the next instrument — and the tactics that worked inside the marriage work just as effectively inside it.
+The legal process becomes the next instrument — and the tactics that worked inside the marriage work just as effectively outside it.

-And knowing that name — understanding what it is and how it operates — changes everything about how you navigate what comes next.
+This has a name - Post-separation abuse - and knowing that name — understanding what it is and how it operates — changes everything about how you navigate what comes next.

-What post-separation abuse looks like
+What Post Seperation Abuse looks like

 It does not look like what most people imagine abuse looks like.